-I can’t b11226012_670198536449523_3292431641413984152_nelieve issue 9 is about to hit stands and here I am so far behind on one of my favourite independent books.
+I can’t believe issue 9 is about to hit stands and here I am so far behind on one of my favourite independent books.
 This issue we open with the shoot-out at the OK Corral in the Arizona Territory: October 26th 1881.
 Alright I have to say it’s pretty interesting to see the boys team up with another pair of agents for a mission.
 Even more so since it’s really thanks to Alex that the four look like Earp’s and Doc Holiday even if you can see right away that something is incredibly off by their faces.
 Something that doesn’t go unnoticed by their opponents.

 Something that is really cool thanks to Alex and Ashley is the whole shoot-out.
 Once the guns go blazing seeing the results of the shooting as it happens is utterly fantastic.
 Billy’s hand being blown up like it is while not overly gore ridden is incredibly cool looking.
 All the blood, violence and killing is handled incredibly tasteful and yet at the same time it’s way over the top gross.
 Somehow the combination that shouldn’t work yet here it does.